Skip to content

 Challenge 2: The Master Data Management (MDM) Challenge for Agents

-• Conflict Resolution: Resolving contradictions when a user's preferences change over time.
+• Conflict Resolution: Handling cases where a user's preferences change over time.

-• Deduplication: Merging duplicative entities or facts mentioned in multiple ways.
+• Deduplication: Merging similar facts mentioned in different ways.

-• Information Evolution: Updating initial, simple facts as they become more nuanced.
+• Information Evolution: Updating simple facts as they become more nuanced.

-• Forgetting: Proactively pruning old, stale, or low-confidence memories to keep the knowledge base relevant and efficient.
+• Forgetting: Pruning old, stale, or low-confidence memories to keep things relevant.

-Effective memory management requires complementary strategies for both short-term (in-session) and long-term (cross-session) memory.
+Managing this effectively usually requires two complementary strategies: one for short-term (in-session) memory, and one for long-term (cross-session) memory.

 For managing the immediate Session history and fitting it within the LLM's context window, the Google Agent Development Kit (ADK) offers compaction techniques.
 These methods act as short-term MDM by trimming the verbose log while preserving core context: